 We are also lucky enough to have other staff in school who are not part of the team, but who are happy to assist us in our work.
-They speak Polish, French and Dutch.
+They speak Italian, Dari, Farsi, Kurdish and German.

 The Support That We Provide

 Support is offered at a range of levels and individual needs are taken into account.
-It is important to us that we support both children who are new to English and those who are more advanced EAL learners, but may need extra support to fully access the curriculum.
+It is important to us that we support both children who are new to English from Year 1 to Year 6.

-Depending on the level of need, pupils are offered weekly individual or small group lessons in speaking, listening, reading and writing and more advanced EAL learners are offered curriculum support both in class and in withdrawal groups.
+Depending on the level of need, pupils are offered weekly individual or small group lessons in speaking, listening, reading and writing.

 For pupils who are new to the UK, the team also carries out initial assessments to decide how best to support the children.
 Children and their families are introduced to the members of the team who will be supporting them.
 The staff are both concerned about developing a child's sense of well-being and developing the child's acquisition of English.
 The EAL team are also able to support parents/carers by interpreting for them during school meetings.
 We have a weekly morning drop in session for parents/carers to access advice and support from EAL team members.